BEKE Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies KE Holdings, Inc. Shareholders of Class Action and Lead Deadline: February 28, 2022

 NEW YORK, Jan.
-4, 2022 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against KE Holdings Inc. ("KE Holdings" or the "Company") (NYSE: BEKE) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired KE Holdings between August 13, 2020 and December 16, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/beke.
+06, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against KE Holdings Inc. (“KE Holdings” or the "Company") (: BEKE) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired KE Holdings between August 13, 2020 and December 16, 2021, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/beke.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.